CyberT33N/alibaba-stores/README.md

 # China Stores
-List of China Stores who accept paypal or are good in general..
+List of China Stores who accept PayPal or are good in general..
+But mostly this list only contains shops which will accept PayPal :)

 # Store List